zhifengle/gcookie/README.md

 A tool for getting site cookie from your browser.

+> [!note]
+> Chrome above 110 would lock Cookies file when browser is running.
+> please run gcookie with administrator privileges or close browser.

+Edge has a running process in background, please terminate it or elevate gcookie's privileges

 ## About

 When you write a script for scraping some data, you may need the cookie of the site.